leonidk/ns-fmb/README.md

 https://github.com/leonidk/ns-fmb/assets/645763/a94f5f25-7c1c-4439-8262-3d62ece113fe

 You can see how the forty Gaussians distribute themselves to model the foreground.
 Of note, some Gaussians are used to model the shadows and the specularities and other color-specific features.
+The default learning rates are reasonable for real sequences, but may be too high for synthetic sequences with no real backgrounds.

 ## Registering with Nerfstudio